December 2020. California and the American Southwest.

 The driving range of electric cars on the market today can easily meet the daily driving needs for the average person.
 In my case I charge my Model 3 for about 2 hours every night in the garage for daily driving.
 But what about charging an electric car on longer drives and road trips?

-In October 2019 I used Tesla’s Supercharging network on a 2700 mile road trip from California’s Central Valley to Albuquerque.
+In October 2019 I used Tesla’s Supercharging network on a 2700 mile road trip from California’s Central Valley out to Albuquerque and back.
 In this post I share data collected on that trip to address basic questions like: How far and how long do you drive between charging stops?; How long does it take to charge your EV on a road trip?; and How well does Supercharging work?

 I saved the following data: (1) the range of the car at the start of each leg; (2) the number of miles driven and the driving time for each leg; (3) the range of the car when I arrived at a Supercharger or destination; (4) how long it took to charge; (5) how many miles of range were added to the pack; and (6) the range of the car after charging.